meangrape/fdb-wiki/Technical-Overview-of-the-Database.md

 ## Components in FoundationDB

+The FoundationDB architecture chooses a decoupled design, where processes are assigned different heterogeneous roles (e.g., Coordinators, Storage Servers, Master).
+Scaling the database is achieved by horizontally expanding the number of processes for separate roles:

 ### Coordinators
 All clients and servers connect to a FoundationDB cluster with a cluster file, which contains the IP:PORT of the coordinators.
 Both the clients and servers use the coordinators to connect with the cluster controller.
 The servers will attempt to become the cluster controller if one does not exist, and register with the cluster controller once one has been elected.
 Clients use the cluster controller to keep an up-to-date list of proxies.